AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports: AXE Design

 \subsection{Overview}

 Figure~\ref{fig:framework} shows AXE’s workflow for validating vulnerability reports through an iterative loop of planning, source code exploration, and sandboxed execution.

-AXE takes as input minimal detection metadata: 1) a CWE identifier, 2) a source code location given as a file path and line range, and 3) source code of the target Web application.
-From the provided location, AXE automatically extracts the corresponding code snippet to begin the vulnerability investigation with initial context.
-To further inform the process, AXE performs lightweight endpoint discovery against the target service using \texttt{dirb}~\cite{dirb} to obtain and cache an initial list of reachable endpoints.
-All agents operate within a single attacker container that contains the application source code.
-The attacker Docker container is separately instantiated for each vulnerability and is isolated from the container running the vulnerable service.
-All interactions are limited to network communications.
+AXE takes three inputs: (1) minimal report context consisting of a suspected weakness category and a suspected source-code location, (2) the source code of the target Web application, and (3) a running instance of the target service.
+The source-code location is provided as a file path and line range.
+AXE extracts the corresponding code snippet to initialize the investigation with local context around the suspected issue.
+To further support reachability analysis, AXE performs lightweight endpoint discovery against the target service using \texttt{dirb}~\cite{dirb} and caches the discovered endpoints.
+All agents operate within an attacker container that contains the application source code.
+The attacker container is instantiated separately for each vulnerability and is isolated from the container running the vulnerable service.
+Target interactions are limited to network communication.

-AXE is composed of four specialized components that coordinate to transform raw metadata into verified exploits.
-The \textbf{Strategist} acts as the central reasoning engine, maintaining the global exploitation state and iteratively refining attack hypotheses based on observed feedback.
-It delegates information gathering to the \textbf{Explorer}, which performs on-demand source code analysis to extract critical facts about program logic and security controls.
-Execution is handled by the \textbf{Exploiter}, which translates high-level plans into concrete network interactions and manages the low-level details of multi-step attack chains.
-Finally, the \textbf{PoC Gen Module} synthesizes successful execution traces into a structured, Proof-of-Concept (PoC) report, providing the reproducible evidence necessary for efficient vulnerability triage and remediation.
+AXE is composed of four specialized components that coordinate to transform localized report context into verified exploit evidence.
+The \textbf{Strategist} acts as the central reasoning component, maintaining the global exploitation state and refining attack hypotheses based on source and execution feedback.
+It delegates information gathering to the \textbf{Explorer}, which performs on-demand source-code inspection to extract facts about program logic, attacker-controlled inputs, and security checks.
+Execution is handled by the \textbf{Exploiter}, which translates high-level plans into concrete HTTP-level interactions and manages the low-level details of multi-step attack attempts.
+Finally, the \textbf{PoC Gen Module} synthesizes successful execution traces into a structured PoC report, providing reproducible evidence for vulnerability validation and remediation.